genieversum/genie-flow/doc/permanent_storage.md

 The `EmbeddedStorageManager` uses SQLite with Write-Ahead Logging (WAL mode) for the session index, which enables efficient concurrent access from multiple readers and a single writer.
 However, **WAL mode requires all processes to share memory-mapped files and is therefore incompatible with network filesystems** (NFS, SMB, CIFS, etc.).

-This means `EmbeddedStorageManager` can only be used when all processes (API processes and workers) run on the same physical machine with local access to the database file.
-For distributed deployments where processes run on multiple machines, use `PostgresFileStoreManager` instead.
+This means the **SQLite database file must be on the local filesystem** accessible to all processes.
+All processes (API processes, worker processes, and the persistence worker) must run on the same physical machine with local access to the database file.

+The blob storage (tar files) can use any fsspec backend - local filesystem, network filesystem (NFS), or cloud storage (S3, GCS, Azure) - since blob access does not require shared memory.

+For distributed deployments where processes run on multiple machines, use `PostgresFileStoreManager` instead, which has no local filesystem requirements.

 ### when to use embedded storage
 Use the `EmbeddedStorageManager` when:
-* All workers and API processes run on a single machine
+* All workers and API processes run on a single machine (required for SQLite WAL mode)
 * You want simple deployment with no external database dependencies
 * Your session volume is low to medium (thousands to tens of thousands of sessions)
-* You have access to a shared local filesystem for all processes
+* All processes can access the same local SQLite database file

+The blob storage can be on local disk, NFS, or cloud storage - only the SQLite database requires local filesystem access.

 ## PostgreSQL Storage Manager
 The `PostgresFileStoreManager` permanently stores GenieModel objects in tar files and keeps